Elk Rapids First Methodist Episcopal Church: History

 The newly minted Methodist minister Reverend David R. Latham first visited Elk Rapids on June 21, 1857.
 He had intended to travel to Kansas, but was convinced to stay in the area.
 He soon was appointed to a preaching circuit that included Elk Rapids and other nearby towns.
 There were soon enough Methodists in Elk Rapids to establish a congregation, and the First Methodist Episcopal Church of Elk Rapids was formed in the early 1870s.
 In 1876, the congregation purchased a former schoolhouse for use as a church.
-In 1882, they moed to the former courthouse.
+In 1882, they moved to the former courthouse.

 However, the church soon outgrew their quarters, and in 1901 they purchased the site for this building and began construction.
 The church was completed in 1902 at a cost of about $8500.
 The congregation continued to use the building until 2011, when the church was discontinued.
 The building was donated to the Elk Rapids Area Historical Society, who renovated the structure.
 It now serves as that group's headquarters and historical museum.